 The information below was adapted from OpenStax Biology 43.7

-Gastrulation leads to the formation of the three germ layers that give rise, during further development, to the different organs in the animal body.
+Gastrulation leads to the formation of the three germ layers; the germ layers ultimately lead to development of the different organs in the animal body.
 This process is called organogenesis.

 In vertebrates, one of the primary steps during organogenesis is the formation of the nervous system.
 Interestingly, the nervous system originates from ectodermal, not mesodermal tissue.
 During the formation of the neural system, induction causes some cells at the edge of the ectoderm to become epidermis cells.
 The remaining cells in the center form the neural plate, which will go on to form the nervous system.

 Immediately beneath the neural plate is a rod-shaped mesodermal structure called the notochord.
 The notochord signals the neural plate cells to fold over to form a tube called the neural tube, as illustrated below.
 During later development, the notochord will disappear (it goes on to form part of the spongy discs between the vertebrae), and the neural tube will give rise to the brain and the spinal cord.

 This video describes signaling from the notochord that results in neural tube formation:

 The mesoderm that lies on either side of the vertebrate neural tube forms a set of temporary structures called somites, shown below.
 Later in development, the cells within the somites will migrate to different parts of the body to develop into bone, skeletal muscle, and connective tissue of the skin.
 The specific pattern of induction from nearby tissues, including the ectoderm, the neural tube, the notochord, and surrounding mesoderm, will determine what type of tissue a particular region of a somite will become.

 Hox Genes, Differential Gene Expression, and Segment Identity